greisane/gret/README.md

 ## Other

 **Sculpt Selection**: Sets the sculpt mask from the current edit-mode vertex selection.
-Found in the Select menu in edit mode.
+Found in the Select menu in mesh edit mode.

 **Normalize Shape Key**: Resets min/max of shape keys while keeping the range of motion.
 A shape key with range [-1..3] becomes [0..1], neutral at 0.25.
 Some game engines don't allow extrapolation of shape keys.
-Found in Shape Keys → Specials Menu → Normalize Shape Key.
+Found in Shape Keys → Specials Menu.

-~~**Merge Shape Keys to Basis**: Mixes active shape keys into the basis shape.
-It's possible to filter shape keys by name~~.
+**Encode Shape Key**: Implements shape key to UV channel encoding required for [Static Mesh Morph Targets](https://docs.unrealengine.com/4.27/en-US/WorkingWithContent/Types/StaticMeshes/MorphTargets/).
+No menu button, use operator search.

 **Remove Unused Vertex Groups**: Originally an addon by CoDEmanX, this operator respects L/R pairs of vertex groups.
-Found in Vertex Groups → Specials Menu → Remove Unused Vertex Groups.
+Found in Vertex Groups → Specials Menu.

+**Toggle Bone Lock**: Simple but useful toggle that causes a pose bone to become anchored in world space.
+Found in Pose → Constraints.

+**Copy Alone**: Removes references and optional data so that objects can easily be duplicated or moved between files.
+Still a bit incomplete.
+Found in the Object menu in the 3D view.

 **Deduplicate Materials**: Squashes duplicate materials, like "Skin.002", "Skin.003", etc. Found in File → Clean Up.